A Look Back At The First Two Years Of Testicular Cancer Awareness and How It Has Changed My Life

 CURE is the largest publication for patients, survivors and caregivers in the US.
 Knowing this, I was honored when they reached out to bring me on board.
 Perhaps my favorite thing about having CURE as an additional place to write is that I can keep ABSOT’s focus on men’s health and post more generalized cancer pieces on CURE.
 The community on the CURE Voices forums truly “get” what I’m saying in these pieces, so it’s great to have another place to share my random rambling thoughts.

-While the first few posts on CURE were remixed versions of my original journey and posts from ABSOT, I also regularly produce exclusive pieces that do not appear here.
+While the first few posts on CURE were remixed versions of my original journey and cancer writing pieces from ABSOT, I also regularly produce exclusive pieces that do not appear here.
 Since I did a top twelve list last year of my favorite ABSOT posts, I felt it was just as important to do one this year for CURE, since they have become such an integral part of my writing process.
 The list is presented in descending order.

 - How To Write Your Story – As this post is reflecting about writing, it seemed appropriate to include this piece that details my process for writing and sharing my story.